janosh/matbench-discovery/site/src/routes/preprint/+page.md

    CGCNN was among the first to show that just like in other areas of ML, given large enough training sets, neural networks can learn embeddings that reliably outperform all human-engineered structure features directly from the data.

-1. **CGCNN+P** @gibson_data-augmentation_2022 - This work proposes a simple, physically motivated structure perturbations to augment stock CGCNN's training data of relaxed structures with structures resembling unrelaxed ones but mapped to the same DFT final energy.
-Here we chose $P=5$, meaning the training set was augmented with 5 random perturbations of each relaxed MP structure mapped to the same target energy.
+1. **CGCNN+P** @gibson_data-augmentation_2022 - Identical to CGCNN except for a difference in training procedure.
+The +P stands for training set augmentation using random structure perturbations.
+We apply a slight lattice strain and nudge the atoms but keep the same energy target to create additional training samples.
+Here we chose $P=5$ meaning random perturbations are repeated 5 times for each relaxed MP structure.

    In contrast to all other structure-based GNNs considered in this benchmark, CGCNN+P is not attempting to learn the Born-Oppenheimer potential energy surface.
 The model is instead taught the PES as a step-function that maps each valley to its local minimum.
 The idea is that during testing on unrelaxed structures, the model will predict the energy of the nearest basin in the PES.
 The authors confirm this by demonstrating a lowering of the energy error on unrelaxed structures.